srobo/astoria/docs/usb_drives/disk_types.rst

 Disk Types
 ==========

-Whilst :ref:`astdiskd` is responsible for detecting what disks are attached to the system, it is the responsibility of each individual :ref:`data component <data components>` to determine if a disk is relevant to Astoria.
+Whilst :ref:`astdiskd` is responsible for detecting what disks are attached to the system, it is the responsibility of each individual :ref:`state manager <state managers>` to determine if a disk is relevant to Astoria.

 Disks are sorted into one of a few relevant types: